 Much of my teaching is aimed at future leaders in sustainability, but we also need to train today’s leaders.
 To that end, I’ve been working with Brown’s School of Professional Studies to give a series of lectures called From Science to Solutions.
 Follow the links to find talks on The Science of Climate Change, the Path to Zero-Emissions Electricity, and Ending Deforestation.
 More to come in the coming months.

-In addition to writing scientific papers, we often write for a general audience.
+In addition to writing scientific papers, we often write for or speak to general audiences.
 Here are some examples.

 We need a shared vision for fixing the climate problem – Real Clear Energy